Constipation can affect anyone at any time. It’s generally characterized by the following symptoms:

 - abdominal bloating or discomfort

-This potentially embarrassing condition can be caused directly by MS itself or indirectly from the symptoms caused by MS. Either way, it’s important you bring it up to your doctor.
+This condition can be caused directly by MS itself or indirectly from MS symptoms.
+Either way, it’s important you bring it up to your doctor.
 Unresolved constipation can actually worsen bladder and other MS symptoms.

 Here are seven home remedies that can help resolve, or even prevent, constipation.

 According to the American Heart Association (AHA), a high-fiber diet can help resolve constipation.
 It can also reduce your risk for a number of other conditions, including heart disease and diabetes.
-Sammarco suggests women shoot for at least 25 grams of fiber each day and men aim for 38 grams a day.
+Women should get at least 25 grams of fiber each day and men 38 grams a day.

 - fresh fruit, such as apples, raspberries, and bananas